Travel by Train

 Another fun way to travel to Weirs Beach is by train.
 From Lakeport or from Meredith, take a scenic ride along the lake on the Winnipesaukee Scenic Railroad to Weirs Beach.

-Below is an October, 2019 photo of the semaphore signal tower, owned by the State of New Hampshire.
-Its use was to help direct train movements and prevent train collisions.
-The tower featured two pivoting arms and colored lenses.
-The angle of the arms and color of the lenses would signal to trains to stop, proceed with caution, or the all clear.
-The device was installed in 1910, and retired in 1961.
-It was manufactured by the Union Switch and Signal Co., of Swissvale, PA.
+Below is an October, 2019 photo of the semaphore signal tower, just before the railroad bridge.
+Its use was to direct train movements and prevent train collisions.
+The 31′-high tower featured two pivoting arms, colored lenses, and lamps to illuminate the lenses.
+The angle of the arms and color of the lenses would signal to trains to stop, proceed with caution, or the all-clear.
+The tower, manufactured by the Union Switch and Signal Co., of Swissvale, PA, was installed in 1910, and retired in 1961.
 The spectacles, which held the colored lenses and blades, were removed when retired, along with the lamps.

 Seen just past the tower is a round structure half-buried in the ground.
 This was the battery well for the semaphore.
 Made of concrete with a steel cover, the well contained a bank of 16 batteries, which powered the arm motors and lamps.

 This particular semaphore tower was known as a “Style B”.
 Over 2500 of the towers were installed throughout the B&M railroad system between 1895 and 1925.
 Most were of the two-arm, “stop-clear”, “home and distant” variety.
 The stop indication had the blade positioned horizontally, while the clear indication had the blade swung down 60 degrees.
 The phrase “home and distant” refers to the functions of the two blades.
 The top blade looked at the track immediately in front of the signal (at ‘home’), while the lower, ‘distant’ blade repeated the position of the next home signal ahead.